 The catch is that cards designed for credit-builders tend to be burdened with harsh terms, including high interest rates, big penalties and exorbitant fees.
 Unfortunately, the Reflex Mastercard is no exception.
 The card carries a ton of fees, an extremely high APR and next-to-nothing in the way of perks.
-Plus, there’s no guarantee you’ll be approved for the unsecured version of the card.

 Though the Reflex Mastercard reports to the national credit bureaus and could help you improve your credit with responsible use, its high cost makes it hard to justify for most credit-builders.